Laura Fuentes

 In a large dutch oven or soup pot heat olive oil over medium-high heat.

 Heat a little more oil and add the onions, carrots, and celery.
-Sauté until softened before stirring in the seasonings, potatoes, broth, and chicken pieces.
+Sauté for about 3 minutes, until softened and golden brown.
+Add the seasonings, salt, pepper, potatoes, chicken broth, water, and chicken pieces.

 four step by step process images of making chicken stew